dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

         option inserts \[days\] into the expression which resolves to the number of days in the period from which the data came.

-        You can also use the following functions in your expression, either inside or containing aggregate functions, or independent of them:
+        You can also use the following non-aggregating functions in your expression, either inside aggregate functions, or containing aggregate functions, or independent of aggregate functions:

         <table>
         <colgroup>